dv336699/KeyHelp-fixperms/README.md

 # Attention

-Use ate your own risk.
+Use at your own risk.
 I'm not responsible for any damage this may cause to your files.
 Make sure to have a backup.

 # KeyHelp-fixperms
 A based on [cPanel-fixperms](https://github.com/PeachFlame/cPanel-fixperms) script to fix permissions and ownership, on files and directories, for KeyHelp accounts.